RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 from the context menu.
 You can also cancel the schedule by clicking on Remove schedule.

 ### macOS or GNU/Linux
-First things first, you need to open the tasks view.
+The first thing you need to open the tasks view.
 There are three ways to do that:

 1. Database -> Tasks -> Database Tasks
    ![](images/ug/tools/task-schedule-macos-tasks_view-1.png)